ansible-community/ansible-test-gh-action/README.md

 information except when `pull-request-change-detection` is set to `true` and the action is called from a Pull Request. **(DEFAULT: `auto`)**

+> [!NOTE]
+> Coverage is only generated for modules and plugins.
+If your collection does
+> not contain any modules or plugins, set this to `never` to avoid errors in
+> the codecov upload step due to no coverage information being available.

 ### `docker-image`